"I shall tell you why the Tomarin Knights are

 |Morkhanin||14,000||Morkhanin is the only duchy ruled by a woman.
 The duchess of Morkhanin claimed the throne upon the death of her husband.
 She managed to wrest control of duchy only after a fierce battle with his younger brother and several of his generals.
 She is a fiercely independent woman who has won over the respect and love of the people and now rules securely.|

-This duchy is a weak duchy which serves Cardiff as a subordinate kingdom.
+This duchy is a weak duchy which serves Cardiff as a subordinate duchy.
+A formerly independent duchy, it was conquered by Cardiff and taken over.
 The duke of Evinshald obeys the Duke of Cardiff.

 Ruled over by a half-magrakian who is known as the Pig Duke and the Swine Lord, because of his facial features.
 He embraces these titles with glee.
 He has won over the love of his people by working tirelessly for them and setting an example of endurance and strength.
 Although he commands only a small army, he is served by a powerful mage and a general who is a brilliant tactician.
 His heritage is a source of great contention amongst the other dukes.